 - Any team who displays poor sportsmanship, violates these rules, or any Florida Fish & Wild Life Commission, state or local laws, or brings unfavorable publicity to the sport of king fishing is subject to disqualification at the tournament director’s discretion.

-- Boats must be through John’s Pass bridge & checked in with a tournament official by VHF Radio Channel 68 no later than 5:30:00pm.
+- Boats must be checked in with a tournament official at the check in tent no later than 4:30pm

-- Teams that decide not to participate in weigh in must still check in with the tournament check in official to announce they have made it back in safely.
+- We ask that teams that decide not to participate in weigh in still check in with the tournament check in official to announce they have made it back in safely.

-- Fish may only be brought to the scales by boat.
+- Fish may be brought to the scales by boat or by car.